 Before you read my recommendations, I must prepare you with some disclaimers.
 First and foremost, I am from Massachusetts.
 Yes, I root for Boston sports teams.
 Yes, I identify as a Patriots fan by default.
 No, I do not have a shrine to Tom Brady that I pray to each day, and this is due to my second crime against football fans: I do not actually like watching football.
 Frankly, I have an attention span akin to that dog from “Up”, and football is not enough to hold my focus for long — for these reasons I prefer hockey as my sport of choice.
 The only football game I watch all year is the Super Bowl — historically because the Patriots have always been in it — and I truthfully only watch it for the Super Bowl parties.
-Any excuse I can find to stuff my face with wings and nachos, even if it requires me to watch at least part of a football game.
+I’ll take any excuse I can find to stuff my face with wings and nachos, even if it requires me to watch at least part of a football game.
 For these reasons, I may not know much about football, but I know what food will keep even the most sports-averse entertained at a Super Bowl party.

 The good news is, both the San Francisco 49ers and the Kansas City Chiefs have red in their logos, so there’s no need to spend extra money on decorations with competing color schemes.
 Amazon is probably the safest bet for affordable party supplies: this streamer tape is under $4 and comes in red, white and golden yellow, all the colors you’ll need for either team.
 If you want to be really extra, Amazon also sells these football-themed photobooth props so you can show all of Instagram how much you love sports.
 Not an Amazon fan?
 Village Party Store is right by campus, and even has a superbowl section for all your decor needs.